-The level of funding required for waste facilities has been recognised by central government as being beyond the means of local government and during the year arc21 continued to receive valuable financial support from the Department, at a level of £470k (£1.02m in 2010/11), again covering the majority of the procurement activities.
+The level of funding required for waste facilities has been recognised by central government as being beyond the means of local government and during the year arc21 continued to receive valuable financial support from the Department, at a level of £460k (£470k in 2011/12), again covering the majority of the procurement activities.

-In addition, arc21 was able to benefit from the expertise available through the Programme Delivery Support Unit (PDSU) which was established jointly by the Department and the Strategic Investment Board, to provide ongoing support to the three Waste Management Groups in Northern Ireland in the delivery of the projects for the treatment of residual waste.

-arc21 would like to take the opportunity, once again, to formally acknowledge the support from the Department, the PDSU, the Strategic Investment Board and the Department of Finance and Personnel, which is critical to the successful delivery of the project.
+In addition, arc21 was able to benefit from the expertise available through the Programme Delivery Support Unit (PDSU) which was established jointly by the Department and the arc21 would like to take the opportunity, once again, to formally acknowledge the support from the Department, the PDSU, the Strategic Investment Board and the Department of Finance and Personnel, which is critical to the successful delivery of the project.